rlopezherrero/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 ## Development

+* Nifi
+	* Replace File sink box and with Kafka publisher box,  topics to  be used are quotes and  twitter.
+* Flink processing
-* Configure companies filter on src/main/java/com/gft/upv/flink/proccess/FilterCompanies.java
+	* Configure companies filter on src/main/java/com/gft/upv/flink/proccess/FilterCompanies.java.
 You can  get in-scope companies from appConfig.getInScopeCompanies()
 	* Configure enrichment on src/main/java/com/gft/upv/flink/proccess/EnrichCompany.java
 	* Add those  two steps on src/main/java/com/gft/upv/flink/proccess/StreaminStockJob.java
+* Kafa tool for Output Visualization
+	* Connect  to quotesEnriched topic and see output messages.